scripting/feedlandInstall/README.md

 If you need help with using FeedLand, post a note in the <a href="https://github.com/scripting/feedlandSupport/issues">FeedLandSupport</a> issues section.

 No matter where you post it, please look to see if your question has been covered in other threads.

+### No pull requests, please

+<a href="http://scripting.com/2020/05/26/194558.html?title=bugReportsNotPullRequests">Bug reports, not pull requests</a>.